DemISee1/DemISee1.github.io/README.md

     - After completing this step your resume should be visible in your remote Github repository.
 You can view your repository by visiting `github.com/[YourUsername]/[YourRepositoryName]`.

-4. Set up Github Pages
+4. Set up Github Pages.

     - Navigate to your repository by visiting `github.com/[YourUsername]/[YourRepositoryName]`.
     - Now you need to edit your repository settings to tell Github Pages which directory to render.